Preston2jager/Handout_Lx/README.md

 ## Usage

 ### Deployment

-Clone the repo to local, rename folders as you like.
+Download from Release, rename folders as you like.
 The exe file reads the basic.yaml in subfolders to identify different Handouts.
 It requires a folder structure as below:
 ~~~
 Handout_folder
 ├── Project_folder_1